-When an order is placed for a dual channel system, the hardware dual channel solution will be provided.
-After the multi-base release, a normal dual channel will be provided instead.
+When an order is placed for a dual base station, the hardware-switchable dual base station will be provided.
+After the multi-base release, a normal dual base station will be provided instead.

 Single Channel Communication Paths

 The diagram below illustrates the main communication paths in a single channel subrack.
 Note that the fans have power supplied from the relevant module with the rotation sensor alarm signal interfaced into the control panel.
 This signal is processed via the reciter.